louieyan/r4ds-exercise-solutions/transform.md

 ```
 The most delayed flight was HA 51, JFK to HNL, which was scheduled to leave on January 09, 2013 09:00.
 Note that the departure time is given as 641, which seems to be less than the scheduled departure time.
-But the departure was delayed 1,301 minutes, which is 21 hours, 41 mintues.
+But the departure was delayed 1,301 minutes, which is 21 hours, 41 minutes.
 The departure time is the day after the scheduled departure time.
 Be happy that you weren't on that flight, and if you happened to have been on that flight and are reading this, I'm sorry for you.